acubeLab/k2tree/README.md

 The option `-m` can be used only in compression, currently only with one of the two values `2` and `4`.
 This parameter is the size of the matrices stored at the leaf of the k2 tree (except the leaves representing the submatrices of all 1's which can be of any size).
 A large leaf size usually yields larger files but improves the running time for the aritmetic operations over the matrices (as the tree is shallower).
 The value of the parameter `-m` is stored in the k2 format so it does not have to be provided for decompression.

-### Conversion to/from textual one line per entry representation
+### Conversion to/from textual one line per entry sparse representation

-The executable `k2tcomp.x` is used to compress and decode a single textual matrix to/from a k2tree representation; run it without arguments to get basic usage instructions
+The executable `k2sparse.x` is used to compress and decode a single textual matrix to/from a k2tree representation; run it without arguments to get basic usage instructions
 ```
 Usage:
-      k2tcomp.x [options] filename
+      k2sparse.x [options] filename

 Options:
     -d      decompress